DogeDoge17/rise_quotes/README.md

 # Dependencies
- You can find the source of the cli-bot thing at [cli-bot-lib](https://github.com/DogeDoge17/cli-bot-lib) You can find the Quill.dll file inside that repo too as its required You also need [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/), [Selenium](https://www.nuget.org/packages/selenium.webdriver), and (Selenium Wait Helpers)[https://www.nuget.org/packages/SeleniumExtras.WaitHelpers] as Quill.dll depends on them
+ You can find the source of the cli-bot thing at [cli-bot-lib](https://github.com/DogeDoge17/cli-bot-lib) You can find the Quill.dll file inside that repo too as its required You also need [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/), [Selenium](https://www.nuget.org/packages/selenium.webdriver), and (SeleniumWaitHelpers)[https://www.nuget.org/packages/SeleniumExtras.WaitHelpers] as Quill.dll depends on them

 # cli-bot-lib
  Again, this repo does not include most of the code that runs the management of the bot, but only what will be tweeted.
 All that code can be found in [cli-bot-lib](https://github.com/DogeDoge17/cli-bot-lib).
 Please refer to that if you want to see more of the innerworkings of the bot. (minus the actual bits that webscrape as thats handled by Quill, which isnt open source yet😅)